qiaott/Path_to_opensource/README.md

-# Path to opensource :notes:
+# Path to opensource :sparkles:

-In this repo, I would like to record all the solutions that I propose for open source issues :sparkles:
+In this repo, I would like to record all the solutions that I propose for open source issues :dizzy:

 | Package | Issue number & link |Solution|